root-hbx/mobility-management-linux/README.md

 ---

-:fire: *News* :fire:
+🔥 *News* 🔥

 - [2025-0310] Refactor!
 Refactor!
 Refactor!
 - [2025-0309] MM-Sim is supporting Ubuntu 22.04 LTS and Python 3.10

 ## Overview

-Mobile IP (MIP) framework allows transparent routing of IP packets to mobile nodes regardless of its current point of attachment in a the Internet.
+🚀 Mobile IP (MIP) framework allows transparent routing of IP packets to mobile nodes regardless of its current point of attachment in a the Internet.
 Thanks to MIP, mobile node is able to roam from an its home network to any foreign network, being always reachable through its home IP address.

+🌟 A brief introduction of Mobile IP is provided [here](https://docs.google.com/presentation/d/1uMKtgEIESeQTkul_gu7KrXnIFI3lo5WVHKnhKJMQ3ag/edit?usp=drive_link)

-Following key features are supported:
+🎉 Following key features are supported:

 * Mobile IP protocol (Registration Request and Reply)
 * Mobile-Home Authentication Extension (MHAE) with  the 128-bit key `HMAC-MD5` authentication algorithm